ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 ### 9. Meet people
 --------------
 <img src="/images/friends.jpg" style="width: 150px; float:left; margin: 0px 5px 10px 0px">
-Travel alone doesnt mean in any way to be alone.
+Travel alone doesn't mean in any way to be alone.
 You will have the opportunity to meet a lot of people, **exploit it!**

 Speak with everyone, in the hostel, in the train, in the streets *(could you take a photo please?)*, ask to have dinner together
 <br /><br />